-In the event of hardship and subject to certain restrictions and limitations, as defined by the Plan document, a participant may withdraw their vested interest in the portion of their account attributable to deferred savings contributions and related earnings.
+Under the Plan, a participant may elect to withdraw voluntary, after-tax contributions made to the Plan prior to January 1, 1987.
+Such withdrawals are subject to a \$1,000 minimum.
+In the event of extreme hardship and subject to certain restrictions and limitations, a participant may withdraw their vested interest in the portion of their account, subject to a \$500 minimum, attributable to matching, fixed and discretionary contributions, and related earnings.